Skip to content

 Choice 80 Oil Furnace

 A Trane oil furnace option that should be reviewed only for homes with existing oil heat.
+For South Florida, furnace decisions should be conservative and fact-specific: verify the home actually uses a furnace, check gas or venting details, then compare repair, replacement, dual-fuel, or heat pump options.

 • Confirm current efficiency, AHRI matchups, dimensions, literature, and warranty terms before approving installation.